status-im/nimbus-eth2/docs/the_style_book/src/02_formatting.md

 ## Practical notes

-* When porting python code, we sometimes prefer python style naming
 * We do not use `nimpretty` - as of writing (nim 1.2), it is not stable enough for daily use:
-    * can break working code
+    * Can break working code
-    * naive formatting algorithm
+    * Naive formatting algorithm
+* We do not make use of Nim's "flexible" identifier names - all uses of an identifier should match the declaration in capitalization and underscores